guimileib/FastCamp/card13/README.md

 Ausculta Cardíaca: Ritmo regular em 2 tempos, sem sopros, presença de B4 audível.
 Pulmões: Murmúrios vesiculares presentes, sem ruídos adventícios.
 Extremidades: Sem edema, pulsos periféricos palpáveis e simétricos.

+---
+## Prompt para Triagem Médica [Inglês]
+SUBJECTIVE:
+The patient is a 58-year-old male presenting with a chief complaint of substernal chest pain.
+He describes the pain as a pressure-like sensation, rating it a 6/10 in severity.
+The pain radiates to the left arm and jaw.
+He notes that the symptoms are precipitated by exertion, specifically walking uphill or climbing stairs, and are relieved by rest within 5 to 10 minutes.
+He denies any recent trauma to the chest.
+He reports associated shortness of breath but denies nausea, vomiting, or syncope.

+PAST MEDICAL HISTORY:
+Significant for Hypertension and Hyperlipidemia.
+He is a current smoker, smoking half a pack per day for the last 30 years.

+MEDICATIONS:
+Lisinopril 10mg daily, Atorvastatin 20mg daily.

+PHYSICAL EXAMINATION:
+Vital Signs: BP 152/92, HR 86, RR 18, O2 Sat 97% on room air.
+General: Patient appears anxious but in no acute distress.
+Cardiovascular: Regular rate and rhythm.
+S1 and S2 normal.
+No murmurs, rubs, or gallops noted.
+Lungs: Clear to auscultation bilaterally.
+Abdomen: Soft, non-tender, non-distended.

+ASSESSMENT:
+1. Angina Pectoris, stable vsSUBJECTIVE:
+The patient is a 58-year-old male presenting with a chief complaint of substernal chest pain.
+He describes the pain as a pressure-like sensation, rating it a 6/10 in severity.
+The pain radiates to the left arm and jaw.
+He notes that the symptoms are precipitated by exertion, specifically walking uphill or climbing stairs, and are relieved by rest within 5 to 10 minutes.
+He denies any recent trauma to the chest.
+He reports associated shortness of breath but denies nausea, vomiting, or syncope.

+PAST MEDICAL HISTORY:
+Significant for Hypertension and Hyperlipidemia.
+He is a current smoker, smoking half a pack per day for the last 30 years.

+MEDICATIONS:
+Lisinopril 10mg daily, Atorvastatin 20mg daily.

+PHYSICAL EXAMINATION:
+Vital Signs: BP 152/92, HR 86, RR 18, O2 Sat 97% on room air.
+General: Patient appears anxious but in no acute distress.
+Cardiovascular: Regular rate and rhythm.
+S1 and S2 normal.
+No murmurs, rubs, or gallops noted.
+Lungs: Clear to auscultation bilaterally.
+Abdomen: Soft, non-tender, non-distended.

+ASSESSMENT:
+1. Angina Pectoris, stable vs unstable.
+2. Hypertension, uncontrolled.
+3. Hyperlipidemia.